TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

 const thatObject = { name: name, age: age, color: color };
 ~~~

-However, now, if we have a variable with the same name as that of the property to which we are assigning it to, we can simply write it once!
+However, now, if we have a variable with the same name as that of the property to which we are assigning it, we can simply write it once!

 ~~~javascript
 const nowFancyObject = { name, age, color };